AnymouseProphet/BrowserFontCollection/README.md

 the specified fonts are available:

 * `serif`
 &#160;&#160;&#160;&#160; The default serif family.
-I recommend "Linux Libertine" for this purpose.
-The default serif family *should* be paired with the STIX math fonts used for MathML.
+I recommend "Noto Serif" for this purpose.
+The Noto fonts (commissioned by Google) have excellent Unicode codepoint coverage.
 * `sans-serif`
 &#160;&#160;&#160;&#160; The default sans-serif family.
-I recommend the font [Intel Clear Sans](https://01.org/clear-SANS) for this purpose.
-That font is the easiest on my eyes, giving me the longest period of time before reading comprehension drops due to eye/brain fatigue.
+I recommend "Noto Sans" for this purpose.
+The Noto fonts have excellent Unicode codepoint coverage.
 * `monospace`
-&#160;&#160;&#160;&#160; I recommend
+&#160;&#160;&#160;&#160; I recommend "Noto Sans" for this purpose.
+The Noto fonts have excellent Unicode codepoint coverage.
-"[Space Mono](https://fonts.google.com/specimen/Space+Mono)" for this.
-It is a really nice monospace font with a dotted zero.
 * `cursive`
 &#160;&#160;&#160;&#160; A font used for cursive-like rendering of text.
 I kind of like "[Rampage Monoline](https://creatypestudio.co/rampage/)" but that is not